stefanache/p2p_webrtc_handshake/README.md

 How can use it(how proceed to) in manual-handshake peer-to-peer(p2p) case?

 	1. you: open Chrome browser and open this link: https://stefanache.github.io/p2p_webrtc_handshake/
-	2. you: copy this link (https://stefanache.github.io/p2p_webrtc_handshake/) and send it to your ... friend via email.
+	2. you: copy this link (https://stefanache.github.io/p2p_webrtc_handshake/) and send it to your... friend via email.
 In this email you even inform your friend about this procedure shown in my this showcase:
  	        "https://github.com/stefanache/p2p_webrtc_handshake/blob/main/README.md"
 	3. you: call your-friend and tell to open and he(she), in his(her's) browser, same link received:
  	        "https://stefanache.github.io/p2p_webrtc_handshake/"